 How much interest do the entrepreneurs pay?

 We like to keep it affordable.
-On average, our entrepreneurs pay 8% per year in euros in fees and interest.
-Agricultural entrepreneurs are often not eligible for financing from banks or micro credit institutions.
-The requirements are therefore sky-high.
-They usually charge 15 to 50% and ask for 110% collateral for a loan.
-In the absence of options at banks and microcredit institutions, entrepreneurs regularly turn to loan sharks, who are happy to charge more than 100% interest per year.
+On average, entrepreneurs pay 5.7% per year in euro fees and interest to us.
+Often agricultural entrepreneurs do not qualify for financing from banks or microfinance institutions.
+The requirements of such parties are usually unrealistic.
+They charge up to 50% interest and require 110% collateral.
+In the absence of options with banks and microfinance institutions, entrepreneurs regularly turn to loan sharks, who can easily charge more than 100% interest per year.

 What is the impact of PlusPlus?